SahajJain01/pz-13p-launcher/README.md

 ## Troubleshooting

-- “Mod not found” → Click “Download” to open Steam; subscribe and wait for download, then press “Refresh”.
+- "Mod not found" ?
+Click "Download" to open Steam; subscribe and wait for the download, then press "Refresh".
-- “Optimizations already applied” → The optimization files in your game folder match the workshop versions.
+- "Optimizations already applied" ?
+The optimization files in your game folder match the workshop versions.
 No action needed.
-- Symlink/junction errors → Run the launcher as Administrator and ensure antivirus isn’t blocking junction creation.
-- Steam not detected → Make sure Steam is installed and has run at least once on this account.
+- Steam not detected ?
+Make sure Steam is installed and has run at least once on this account.

 ## Contributing

 PRs welcome!
 Please run lint, tests, and `cargo check` before submitting.
 Keep changes focused and consistent with the current style.